zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/eks/eks_dc_vanilla_terraform/_index.md

 - User is editing the Terraform runtime environment variables in the _terraform.tfvars_ file (1-time edit).
 The variables are being used throughout the deployment.

-- [Main Terraform plan](https://github.com/microsoft/azure_arc/tree/main/azure_arc_data_jumpstart/eks/terraform/main.tf) will initiate the deployment of the other modules:
+- [Screenshot showing creating the main Terraform plan](https://github.com/microsoft/azure_arc/tree/main/azure_arc_data_jumpstart/eks/terraform/main.tf) will initiate the deployment of the other modules:

   - [_clientVM_](https://github.com/microsoft/azure_arc/tree/main/azure_arc_data_jumpstart/eks/terraform/modules/clientVM/main.tf) - Deploys the client Windows VM.
 This is where all user interactions with the environment are made from.
   - [_cluster_](https://github.com/microsoft/azure_arc/tree/main/azure_arc_data_jumpstart/eks/terraform/modules/cluster/main.tf) - Deploys the EKS cluster where all the Azure Arc data services will be deployed.